-It’s fair to say that the customers who report these incidents do claim that it is dangerous.
-I have seen reports of people being cut and injured but nothing serious so far, and as far as I can make out it was more to do with being cut picking up the glass.
-There was a brief flurry of international media interest in my article in 2012 and it was widely quoted and linked to but presumably without any reports of serious injury it was soon forgotten.
+Customers who report these incidents are definitely claiming it is dangerous.
+I have seen reports of people being cut and injured, but nothing serious so far.
+As far as I can make out it’s been more to do with being cut picking up the glass.
+Back in 2012 there was a brief flurry of international media interest in my article.
+It was widely quoted and linked to.
+However, presumably without any reports of serious injury it was soon forgotten.

 Don’t confuse two separate “exploding” washing machine issues

 This article is about the door glass exploding.
 Another issue, which has also had national press coverage is when the washing machine itself explodes from the drum out which is much more violent.
 This is a known issue related to specific brands and is covered in my article here – washing machines exploding: What’s going on?

 Shattering door glass